rahman13301/Flask-Docker-App/README.md

    20  **docker images**                                   : to verify docker images 21  **docker run -d -p 5000:5000 flask-docker-app**     : to run the docker image

-   **Now check with public ip of instance "<public ip>:5000" to get the result as "Hello from Flask in Docker!
+   **Now check with public ip of instance "public ip:5000" to get the result as "Hello from Flask in Docker!
 Creating first Docker application through EC2"**